awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Provided a backport fix for the PostgreSQL community security issue CVE\-2019\-10130\.

-1. Fixed a bug whereby the read node replay process may hang while applying a modification to a generalized search tree \(GiST\) index\.
+1. Fixed a bug whereby the read node replay process might stop responding while applying a modification to a generalized search tree \(GiST\) index\.

 1. Fixed a bug whereby visibility map pages may contain incorrect freeze bits following a failover to a read node\.